candycode/loco/README.md

 ###Status

-The code you see here was physically extracted from a private project here on GitHub, so it is now my current new development branch and it is therefore a work in progress.
+The code you see here was physically extracted from a private project here on GitHub, so it is now what used to be my private development branch and it is therefore a work in progress.

 The current project is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua,